Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

 - Required: No
 - Type: string

+### Parameter: `maintenanceConfigurationResourceId`

+The resource Id of a maintenance configuration for this VM.

+- Required: No
+- Type: string
+- Default: `''`

 ### Parameter: `managedIdentities`

 The managed identity definition for this resource.
+The system-assigned managed identity will automatically be enabled if extensionAadJoinConfig.enabled = "True".

 - Required: No
 - Type: object